Pfungstadt: History

 The town was first mentioned in 785 as property of the Monastery of Lorsch and got its town rights in 1886 due to its railway station.
 It is situated just west of the Odenwald hills, one of the closest being Frankenstein with its castle ruin of monstrous fame (Mary Shelley) on its summit.
 It is said Shelley used the name after asking a sailor on a Rhine trip to tell her the name of "this yonder castle".

 Economy

 Pfungstadt is most famous today for its beer, Pfungstädter, which can be found all over Germany.
 The Brewery has a long history.

+Sadly, after 192 years this heritage came to an end in December 2023 when the brewery was forced to relocate out of the city after the land was sold for future residential development.

 Transport

 Regional service of Pfungstadt Railway (Pfungstadtbahn) to Darmstadt Hauptbahnhof was reactivated at the beginning of 2012.
 It is served by the extension of services on the Odenwald Railway (Odenwaldbahn) from Darmstadt station to Pfungstadt as RB 66.

 Buses (VIA25222, VIA25224, Bus P and Bus PE) also serve Pfungstadt.
 The Pfungstadt bus station is on Berliner Street.
 The Bundesautobahn 5 freeway is to the west of town.
 The main road near the town are to the east B3 and the Bundesautobahn 5 freeway.
 To the west of town is the Bundesautobahn 67 freeway.